l3nz/cli-matic/README.md

 * `:float-0` - a float number, with defaults to zero
 * `:string` - a string
 * `:json` - a JSON literal value, that will be decoded and returned as a Clojure structure.
 * `:yaml` - a YAML literal value, that will be decoded and returned as a Clojure structure.
-Does NOT work with GraalVM.
 * `:yyyy-mm-dd` - a Date object, expressed as "yyyy-mm-dd" in the local time zone
 * `:slurp` - Receives a file name - reads is as text and returns it as a single string.
 Handles URIs correctly.
 * `:slurplines` - Receives a file name - reads is as text and returns it as a seq of strings.
 Handles URIs correctly.
 * `:jsonfile` - a file (or URL) containing JSON, that will be decoded and returned as a Clojure structure.
 * `:yamlfile` - a file (or URL) containing YAML, that will be decoded and returned as a Clojure structure.
-Does NOT work with GraalVM

 For all options, you can then add: